GeneZC/Chinese-NER/README.md

 - Result(Test only)

-  It didn't work as expected, which could almost reach 80 F1 score, though, costing a much longer time...
+  It didn't work as expected, which could almost reach 80 F1 score, though, costing much longer time ...
+  It seems that Bi-LSTM + CRF Loss is good enough for NER task, and it's difficult for Adverserial learning to yield a result on par with it.
+So I don't think I should continue.